 - The Explore tab, where people see posts and Stories that are recommended by the Instagram algorithm.

 - Sponsored posts, which are organic posts that you choose to promote.

-Today, we’re going to focus on Instagram search and explore.
+Today, we’re going to focus on search and explore.

 Why?
 Because sponsored posts are much more straightforward – you just pick an audience to see your ads.

 How Do Businesses Benefit From Instagram Explore Page?

-For example, the Discover page will let you see suggested people and places who are already relevant to your brand.
+For example, the page will let you see suggested people and places that are already relevant to your brand.